gpoblon/rust-doc/rust.md

     println!("The longest string is {}", result);
 }
 ```
-So when to specify lifetime params ?
-When a reference returned does not refer to a given param (above example: several params at the same time).
-Ofc if the returned reference refers to a variable created in the function it will not compile anyway (here should be returned the owned data, not a ref).

 ##### Lifetime annotations in struct definitions
 Struct can hold references, but only if they have a lifetime annotation.
-`struct ImportantExcerpt<'a> { part: &'a str, }` it means an instance of this struct cannot outline its shortest ref lifetime (`'a`)
+`struct ImportantExcerpt<'a> { part: &'a str, }` it means an instance of this struct cannot outlive its shortest ref lifetime (`'a`, that has existed before the instance)
 ##### Lifetime elision rules
 There are *input / output lifetimes* (params / return)
-Lifetime annotation can be inferred only in `fn` and `impl` cases.
-If the 3 following rules are applied and a reference does not have a lifetime, the annotation will not be inferred:
+Lifetime annotation can be inferred only with `fn` and `impl` blocks definitions.
+If the 3 following rules are applied and a reference does not have a certain lifetime, the annotation will have to be specified:
 - each ref param gets its own lifetime
 - if there is exactly 1 ref param its lifetime is assigned to all output lifetime parameters
 - if one of several params is `&self` or `&mut self` its lifetime is assigned to all output lifetime parameters
 #####  Static lifetime
-`'static` is a special lifetime which denotes the entire duration of the program: like all string literals.
-Should be use only when we want a variable to last the entire program
+`'static` is a special lifetime which denotes the entire duration of the program: like all string literals (they are stored in the binary).
+Should be used only when we want a variable to last the entire program

 # Testing (11)